microsoft/qsharp-compiler/src/Passes/docs/src/UserGuide/BuildingLibrary.md

 ## Building the documentation

-To build the documnetation Docker image, run:
+To build the documentation Docker image, run:

 ```
 make documentation